opencadc/storage-inventory/minoc/PutTransaction.md

 commit and abort: as above

-This pattern defines one feature: PUT can append more content by uploading more content in the same transaction.
+This pattern defines one feature: PUT can append by uploading more content in the same transaction.

 TBD: In the context of large files (~5GiB) the Content-Length header in the initial request